SimonLeigh/connect-eu-demo/connectNotes.md

 Had to download AS 2.3.3 since I'm on 1.x.
 Office internet is fast so this only takes a minute but it is a 500mb download so ymmv.

+10:55 Installed and away we go.

+"open existing android studio project" and direct to the Android folder.

+>Error:Failed to find target with hash string 'android-25' in: /Users/simon/Library/Android/sdk
+><a href="install.android.platform">Install missing platform(s) and sync project</a>

+Clicked install missing platform and follow guidance.

+More prompts to install stuff, carry on.

+10:59 Gradle then kicks off and downloads deps.

+Gradle build completes.

+Change the ip/bucket in the config as directed

+- **this should really be abstracted to another static config file**

+Click run project - I'm missing an emulator, so install one.

+Then I have to download the image for the Pixel (I chose this) and Android 8.

+Decide to try this on my galaxy s7, so I google how to get developer mode on and turn on USB debugging.

+Aborted the virtual device installation and plugged in my phone, can now select it from menu in android studio.

+Selected instant run, had to install android 7.0 compatability layer.

+Check the sync-gateway output, notice it is complaining database doesn't exist.

+- **FAILS on first run because sync gateway config is to call the database charlie - even if you change it to connect to demo bucket.
+In android project must leave /charlie as it is.**

+So, set this back to correct ip and charlie.

+Now it works.
+11:10

+Sync doesn't work from phone because L203 of the sync-gateway config is checking for the wrong document type from the phone.

+- **Change shopping-basket to order**

+Restart sync gateway with config.
+Now it all works.
+11:18